The Most Popular All-American Review Platform

 Fishing rod line weight

-When concerned with a rod’s capabilities, the line weight(rated anywhere between 20-40 lbs) denotes the range of a test line that the rod can handle, and drag up to 7-14 pounds.
+For a rod’s capabilities, the line weight (20-40 lbs) denotes the range of a test line it can handle, and drag up to 7-14 lbs.
 The weight of the line changes depending on what type of fishing we are doing.

 Fishing rod lure weight